 “Then the Lord said to Moses, ‘See, I have chosen Bezalel son of Uri, the son of Hur, of the tribe of Judah, and I have filled him with the Spirit of God, with skill, ability and knowledge in all kinds of crafts – to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood, and to engage in all kinds of craftsmanship.’”
 (Ex.
 31:1-6)

-Creation of the ark of the covenant was the issue and Moses was charged with its construction.
-True to form, God had already put in place the resources necessary for that work.
+The issue was the creation of the ark of the covenant and Moses was charged with its construction.
+And, true to form, God had already put in place the resources necessary for that work.
 One of those resources was Bezalel.
 He would be given the responsibility to do the crafting of the ornate features.
+This passage, which we often skim over with little thought, has some significant lessons for us.

-This is one of the earliest recorded instances of “spiritual gifts.”
+This is one of the earliest recorded instance of “spiritual gifts.”
 A spiritual gift is a special indwelling of the Holy Spirit, distributed by God, designed for the completion of some task in God’s plan.
 There was a task – the creation of the ark.
 And God filled Bezalel with a special indwelling of the Holy Spirit to equip him to accomplish that task.

 We often think of spiritual gifts as being limited to the traditional “ministries” of the church – preachers, teachers, missionaries, etc. However, God is much larger than that, and his work is greater than that which is the focus of our institutional churches.
 He chooses to equip people for His work in all sorts of situations.